sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/08-asynchronicite.md

 <!-- .slide: class="with-code" -->

-# Le callback hell
+# The callback hell

-Il y a alors plusieurs problèmes :
+There are then several problems :
-- on ne peut pas faire confiance aux fonctions qui reçoivent les callbacks (appels multiples du callback, pas d'appel, etc.)
+- functions that receive callbacks cannot be trusted (multiple callback calls, no call, etc.)
-- l'ordre d'exécution est difficile à suivre
+- the order of execution is difficult to follow
-- on ne peut pas gérer simplement les erreurs qui arrivent dans a, b, c, d, ou e.
+- you can't just handle errors that happen in a, b, c, d, or e.

 ##==##